Fuse (Fuse album)

 Fuse is the only studio album by the rock band Fuse.
 It was recorded in 1968 and released in January 1970, before they broke up and with members going on to form Cheap Trick and Silver Fox.

 Production and release

 Fuse was born in Rockford, Illinois, in 1967.
 A single was released on Ken Adamany's Smack Records label with the tunes "Hound Dog" and "Crusin for Burgers."
 In 1968, an album was recorded with producer Jackie Mills and released in January 1970.
 The titles of the single appear on the CD "Re-issue" by Rewind.

 Critical reception

 The album was not as successful as the band or label had hoped.
 According to Richie Unterberger of Allmusic, "The album is an average, perhaps somewhat below average, late-'60s hard rock recording.
 It looks forward to some facets of '70s metal and art rock in its overwrought vocals, tandem hard rock guitar riffs, and classical-influenced keyboards."

-Rick Nielsen has nothing good to say about the Fuse album, stating, "Tom Petersson and I were in a Midwest band called Fuse.
-The guys we were with were all rinky-dinks; they’re probably pumping gas now.
-Tom and I had the stick-to-it-iveness and positive thinking to know what we wanted to do, so we split the band and went off to hang out in England....
-That Fuse stuff stinks.
-We don’t stand by it."
-By Petersson's account, "The band was much better than the album indicates.
-When it came out, we were disgusted.
-The producer was an idiot."

-The other band members were not rinky-dink, far from it.
-Guitarist Craig Myers was a guitar prodigy, playing in bands since he was 12 or 13.
-Drummer Chip Greenman was also universally respected amongst his peers, as was singer Joe Sundberg.
-Craig, Chip, and Tom Peterson were bandmates in Toastin Jam, the band Rick Nielsen essentially joined when he broke up the version of The Grim Reapers that was a cover band, to pursue creating original music with the talented musicians in Toastin Jam.

-Jackie Mills produced quality psychedelic rock records with Kaleidoscope and The Floating Bridge before working with Fuse.
-Fuse had been together for less than a year when they recorded the album, so the material was presumably written during that short period, and the band members were novice songwriters.